 CJ CheilJedang is planning to expand Selecta’s plant, Jeong adds.
 Going forward, both companies should complement each other while working together.

 “Using synergy of the CJ CheilJedang sales network and Selecta’s sales network, we will increase global sales and market share.
-Furthermore, using CJ’s fermentation and enzyme technology, we will expand [our] portfolio into perse livestock,” Jeong explains.
+Furthermore, using CJ’s fermentation and enzyme technology, we will expand [our] portfolio into diverse livestock,” Jeong explains.

 The contract marks CJ’s debut in Brazil’s soy protein concentrate industry, where it already runs logistics, soy trading and bioscience businesses, Selecta says.